pydicom/pydicom/doc/guides/encoding/encoder_plugins.rst

       integers.
     * ``'photometric_interpretation'``: :class:`str` - the intended color space
       of the encoded data, such as ``'YBR_FULL'``

+    In addition, the following option for individual frames can be set or retrieved by the plugin using the
+    :meth:`~pydicom.pixels.encoders.base.EncodeRunner.get_frame_option` and
+    and :meth:`~pydicom.pixels.encoders.base.EncodeRunner.set_frame_option` methods:

+    * ``bits_allocated``: :class:`int` - the number of bits used to contain each pixel
+      in the frame, should be 1 (for bit-packed data) or a multiple of 8.

     If your encoder needs to signal that one of the encoding option values needs to be modified then this can be done with the